ubc-math-club/ubc-math-club.github.io/docs/spaces.md

 We use the following axioms to define topologies:
 1. Empty set and $X$ are in $\Tau$
-2. Take two elements in topological space, their union is also in topological space (finite + infinte)
+2. Take two elements in topological space, their union is also in topological space.
+Union can be either *finite* or *infinte*.
-3. Intersections of two elements in topological space is also in topological space (only finite)
+3. Intersections of two elements in topological space is also in topological space.
+Intersection can only be *finite*.

 :::note